UnknownEntity-Stack/NRMA-challenge/README.md

-NOTE: Node JS is a dependency
+NOTE: Node JS is a required dependency